mattdsteele/bt-device/README.md

 # `<bt-device>`

-A Custom Element to make [Web Bluetooth](https://steele.blue/web-bluetooth/) a little easier to use.
+A small (900 byte) Custom Element to make [Web Bluetooth](https://steele.blue/web-bluetooth/) a little easier to use.

 ## Usage